 Impact of the Future For Nature Award

-• Through the Future For Nature Family, Trang met and formed a collaboration with previous winner Ofir Drori.
-This resulted in an arrest of 4 Cameroon smugglers with 300 kg of elephant ivory and 2.5 tons of pangolin scales in early 2019;
+Through the Future For Nature Family, Trang met and formed a collaboration with previous winner Ofir Drori.
+This resulted in an arrest of 4 Cameroon smugglers with 300 kg of elephant ivory and 2.5 tons of pangolin scales in early 2019.
+The collaboration also resulted in Trang being featured in episode 8 – BBC Planet III, while conducting undercover work with Ofir’s team in Ivory Coast.

-• Trang signed a contract with the largest publisher in Vietnam to create a series of picture books based on her personal experience in wildlife conservation.
-The book has been sold to Pan Macmillan Publisher in the UK and Penguin Random House in the US and expected to be published in both countries in 2021.
+Trang signed a contract with the largest publisher in Vietnam to create a series of picture books based on her personal experience in wildlife conservation.
+The book series has been sold to Pan Macmillan Publisher in the UK and Penguin Random House in the US.
+The first book ‘Saving Sorya, Chang and the sun bear’ was published in 2021.
+The second book in the series, ‘Saving H’Non: Chang and the Elephant’ was published in 2023.

 "Despite being very young, Trang has already made an extraordinary contribution in the fight against illegal wildlife trade.
 She has a very broad international understanding of wildlife trade issues.
 This makes her uniquely placed to play a leadership role in her home country."